Russia and Ukraine hold their first direct peace talks in 3 years amid low expectations

-ISTANBUL, Turkey (AP) — Russia and Ukraine held their first direct peace talks in three years Friday, gathering in Istanbul for Turkish-brokered negotiations, but officials and observers expected them to yield little immediate progress on stopping the more than three-year war.
+ISTANBUL, Turkey (AP) — Russia and Ukraine on Friday held their first direct peace talks since the early weeks of Moscow's 2022 invasion, gathering in Istanbul for Turkish-brokered negotiations that officials and observers expected to yield little immediate progress on stopping the 3-year-old war.

+While the two sides were sitting at a U-shaped table for talks, they are far apart in their conditions for ending the war.
+U.S. President Donald Trump, who has pressed both Moscow and Kyiv for an end to the conflict, saying a meeting between himself and Russian President Vladimir Putin would happen "as soon as we can set it up."

+“I think it’s time for us to just do it,” Trump told reporters in Abu Dhabi as he wrapped up a trip to the Middle East.

-A Ukrainian delegation led by Defense Minister Rustem Umerov sat down with a low-level Russian team headed by presidential aide Vladimir Medinsky, according to Ukraine’s Foreign Ministry spokesperson Heorhii Tykhyi, who published a photo of the meeting.
+In Istanbul, a Ukrainian delegation led by Defense Minister Rustem Umerov sat down opposite a low-level Russian team headed by presidential aide Vladimir Medinsky, according to Ukraine’s Foreign Ministry spokesperson Heorhii Tykhyi, who published a photo of the meeting.

-The officials present sat around a U-shaped table, with the Russians and Ukrainians facing each other.
+Turkish Foreign Minister Hakan Fidan opened the session by urging the parties “to take advantage of this opportunity,” adding that it was "critically important that the ceasefire happens as soon as possible.”

 Ukraine has accepted a U.S. and European proposal for a full, 30-day ceasefire, but Putin has effectively rejected it by imposing far-reaching conditions.